-Name of Public Agency Approving Project: San Diego County Regional Airport Authority (SDCRAA), acting in its capacity as the ALUC for San Diego County Name of Person/Agency Carrying Out Project: SDCRAA, County of San Diego EXEMPT STATUS: (check one) | Ministerial (§21080(b)(1); 15268) Declared Emergency (§21080(b)(3); 15269(a)) Emergency Project (§21080(b)(4); 15269(b)(c)) \boxtimes Categorical Exemption: §15061(b)(3) Statutory Exemptions REASONS WHY PROJECT IS EXEMPT: The County of San Diego has already implemented the 2006 ALUCP policies and standards into its zoning code.
+Name of Public Agency Approving Project: San Diego County Regional Airport Authority (SDCRAA), acting in its capacity as the ALUC for San Diego County Name of Person/Agency Carrying Out Project: SDCRAA, County of San Diego EXEMPT STATUS: (check one) Ministerial (§21080(b)(1); 15268) Declared Emergency (§21080(b)(3); 15269(a)) Emergency Project (§21080(b)(4); 15269(b)(c)) Categorical Exemption: §15061(b)(3) Statutory Exemptions REASONS WHY PROJECT IS EXEMPT: The County of San Diego has already implemented the 2006 ALUCP policies and standards into its zoning code.
 These regulations already restrict development of new noise-sensitive land uses (e.g., educational, or institutional) within noise contour ranges, and the project maintains at least the same residential density and nonresidential intensity limits established in the 2006 ALUCP.
 The noise and safety compatibility policies of the project therefore remain consistent with the adopted 2006 ALUCP and current County zoning.
+Additionally, the project is largely pre-empted on public lands of Anza-Borrego Desert State Park and Ocotillo Wells State Vehicular Recreation Area located north of State Route 78 under State jurisdiction over which the ALUCP has no force and effect and are not subject to ALUC jurisdiction.
 A displacement analysis comparing the total amount of development potential under the County's current zoning with the amount that could be supported under the project concluded that no residential or nonresidential development potential would be displaced due to implementation of the project.
 Thus, the project could not have a significant impact on the environment.
 There would be no potential displacement of existing land uses or populations elsewhere as a result of the project, and, thus, it would neither induce nor prohibit growth which might occur in the absence of the project.
 As an update to an existing plan already implemented by the local agency, the project would not conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
 There are no direct, indirect, or cumulatively considerable impacts created by the project because it does not result in any significant environmental impacts.
 The ALUCP as a project is therefore exempt from CEQA.
-LEAD AGENCY CONTACT PERSON: Ralph Redman; Manager, Airport Planning; (619) 400-2464; ALUCPcomments@san.org Signature: 22 Ch Date received for filing at OPR:
+LEAD AGENCY CONTACT PERSON: Ralph Redman; Manager, Airport Planning; (619) 400-2464; ALUCPcomments@san.org Date: 4/7/22 Signature: On Management Date received for filing at OPR: